Marc Juneau, Education Director and Instructor

 Laurence Lawson

 Laurence is a native French speaker.
 She was born in France near Lyon and studied at the University of Bordeaux III.
 After graduation, she traveled widely and taught French at elementary- and middle-school levels in East Kilbride, Scotland, and Sydney, Australia; she also taught continuing education classes in Cambridge, England.
 From 2008 to 2021, she was the French teacher at Damien High School in La Verne, California, where she also chaired the world language department and organized a student exchange program with students at Saint-Marc High School in Lyon.
-She now teaches at Burlington High School.
+She also taught at Burlington High School.

 She travels to France on a regular basis to visit family and friends.
 At the AFLCR, Laurence is pleased to have the opportunity to share her passion for French language and culture with students of all levels and ages.